neuzhangyf/neuzhangyf.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a professor of School of Computer Science and Engineering at Northeastern University, China.
-I received my B.A., M.S., and Ph.D. from Northeastern University, China, in 2005, 2008, and 2012 respectively.
-During my Ph.
-D. study from Aug.
-2009 to Apr.
-2012, I spent 2.5 years working in Multimedia Networking & Internet Lab at University of Massachusetts Amherst as a visiting Ph.D. student.

-My research interest is mainly on building data systems including database systems, graph processing systems, and systems for AI.
+I am a professor of <a href='http://www.cse.neu.edu.cn/'>School of Computer Science and Engineering</a> at <a href='https://www.neu.edu.cn/'>Northeastern University</a>, China, and am leading <a href='https://idc-neu.github.io/'>iDC-NEU group</a>.
+My research interest focuses on building data systems including database systems, graph processing systems, and systems for AI.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.